jcponce/complex/dctools/README.md

 [How can I generate this “domain coloring” plot?](https://mathematica.stackexchange.com/questions/7275/how-can-i-generate-this-domain-coloring-plot)

+### Other amazing projects

-In this project I used [p5.js](https://p5js.org/) but there are similar projects or online plotters using other programming languages:
+I have been inspired for so many people sharing their work.
+The following are similar projects or online plotters using other programming languages:

 * [Complex Color Map](https://github.com/endolith/complex_colormap) (Python)
 * [C-plot](https://github.com/nschloe/cplot) (Python by Nico Schlömer)